-At Oratia Year 5 and 6 students use Chromebook to help them with their learning.
+At Oratia Year 5 and 6 students use Chromebooks to help them with their learning.

 Things to consider when choosing a Chromebook package:

-- If your insurance doesn't cover your child's Chromebook, extended warranty and Accidental Damage Cover are good options - accidents do happen,
+If your insurance does not cover your child's Chromebook, then extended warranty and Accidental Damage Cover are good options - accidents do happen,

-- A bag is good at keeping your child's Chromebook safe in transit,
+A bag is good for keeping your child's Chromebook safe in transit,

 Here is a great playlist from Noel Leeming that will answer many questions you may have about BYOD and Chromebooks.